 It was April 25, 2009 and I was in Gallipoli to commemorate Anzac Day.

-In those few moments before the Dawn Service began, my thoughts were with the young men whose lives we were there to commemorate—the thousands who did not make it home and those who did, scarred forever by the tragedy that unfolded over eight months in 1915.
+In those few minutes before the Dawn Service started, my thoughts were with the young men whose lives we were there to honour; the thousands who did not make it home and those who did, scarred forever by the tragedy that unfolded over eight months in 1915.

 It had been 94 years since the Anzacs landed on the beach at Gallipoli in the early hours of April 25, yet their spirit lives on as thousands of young antipodeans visit this tragic spot as a rite of passage.